 If we travel back just a couple of decades ago, we would find that parents used to have a lot fewer modern conveniences to help us in the day to day.
 Nowadays, however, parents have a lot more tools in their arsenal that were likely not available a few decades ago.
 We have swings, several variations of bouncing and vibrating chairs, automatic sterilizers, moving rock and plays, and the list goes on.
-I know some of us would gladly declare we may not have survived those first months without our favorite baby gadgets, but what are possible drawbacks of relying too much on technology?
-At a recent trade show, I had the opportunity to view one of the newest tools to help parents, called the “SNOO,” created by Dr. Harvey Karp, which costs $1200.
-You can see it in action here.
+I know some of us would gladly declare we may not have survived those first months without our favorite baby gadgets, but what are the possible drawbacks of relying too much on technology?
+At a recent trade show, I had the opportunity to view one of the newest tools to help parents, called the SNOO Smart Sleeper Bassinet created by Dr. Harvey Karp, which costs over $1200, though you can now rent one.

 Now, Dr. Karp makes a very valid point, that another noteworthy change that parents of today have compared to parents from just a few decades ago, is less help (that’s why we are here as an extension of your village!).
 Parents today are able to count on less and less help from family and their community, as more and more of us live far away from family members, and those who live close have their own work and parenting responsibilities.
 Unfortunately, we no longer have aunts and grandmas who can hold and rock the baby for a couple of hours while you eat some lunch or just sleep, and if we are lucky enough to have some family help, it is typically only a week or two after baby is born.
 This is where a SNOO would be a big help.